AlexTatarov/RUG-Multi-Agent-Systems/README.md

 ### Game

 The Game class runs the game of Durak.
-It knows about the players, all the cards, the deck, the discard pile and the common knowledge between the players.
-It takes care of attack cycles, turn taking, updating common knowledge and checking win conditions.
+It knows about the players, all the cards, the discard pile.
+It takes care of attack cycles, turn taking, updating knowledge and checking stopping conditions.

 ### Player